-Severity of Adverse Reaction a Dose Modification for BRAFTOVI New Primary Malignancies [see Warnings and Precautions (5.1)] Non-Cutaneous RAS Mutation-positive Malignancies Permanently discontinue BRAFTOVI.
-Uveitis [see Warnings and Precautions (5.4)] • Grade 1-3 If Grade 1 or 2 does not respond to specific ocular therapy, or for Grade 3 uveitis, withhold BRAFTOVI for up to 6 weeks. • If improved, resume at same or reduced dose. • If not improved, permanently discontinue BRAFTOVI.
+Severity of Adverse Reaction ^a Dose Modification for BRAFTOVI New Primary Malignancies [see Warning s and Precautions (5.1)] Non-Cutaneous RAS Mutation-positive Malignancies Permanently discontinue BRAFTOVI.
+Cardiomyopathy [see Warnings and Prec autions (5.3)] Symptomatic congestive heart failure or absolute decrease in LVEF of greater than 20% from baseline that is also below LLN Reduce BRAFTOVI by one dose level [see Dosage and Administration (2.3)].
+If LVEF improves to at least institutional LLN and absolute decrease to less than or equal to 10% compared to baseline, continue BRAFTOVI at the reduced dose [see Dosage and Administration (2.3)].
+If no improvement, withhold BRAFTOVI until improves to at least institutional LLN and absolute decrease to less than or equal to 10% compared to baseline and then resume at the reduced dose or reduce dose an additional dose level.
+Hepatotoxicity [see Warnings and Precau tions (5.4)] Grade 2 AST or ALT increased Maintain BRAFTOVI dose. • If no improvement within 4 weeks, withhold BRAFTOVI until improves to Grade 0-1 or to pretreatment/baseline levels and then resume at same dose.
+Grade 3 or 4 AST or ALT increased See Other Adverse Reactions.
+Uveitis [see Warnings and Precautions (5 [.6)] • Grade 1-3 If Grade 1 or 2 does not respond to specific ocular therapy, or for Grade 3 uveitis, withhold BRAFTOVI for up to 6 weeks. • If improved, resume at same or reduced dose. • If not improved, permanently discontinue BRAFTOVI.
 Grade 4 Permanently discontinue BRAFTOVI.
-QTc Prolongation [see Warnings and Precautions (5.5)] QTcF greater than 500 ms and less than or equal to 60 ms increase from baseline Withhold BRAFTOVI until QTcF less than or equal to 500 ms. Resume at reduced dose. • If more than one recurrence, permanently discontinue BRAFTOVI.
+QTc Prolongation [see Warnings and Pre cautions (5.7)] QTcF greater than 500 ms and less than or equal to 60 ms increase from baseline Withhold BRAFTOVI until QTcF less than or equal to 500 ms. Resume at reduced dose. • If more than one recurrence, permanently discontinue BRAFTOVI.
 QTcF greater than 500 ms and greater than 60 ms increase from baseline Permanently discontinue BRAFTOVI.
-Hepatotoxicity Grade 2 AST or ALT increased Maintain BRAFTOVI dose. • If no improvement within 4 weeks, withhold BRAFTOVI until improves to Grade 0-1 or to pretreatment/baseline levels and then resume at same dose.
-Grade 3 or 4 AST or ALT increased See Other Adverse Reactions.

-Severity of Adverse Reaction a Dose Modification for BRAFTOVI Dermatologic (other than Hand-foot Skin Reaction [HFSR]) • Grade 2 If no improvement within 2 weeks, withhold BRAFTOVI until Grade 0-1.
+Dermatologic [other than Hand-foot Skin Reaction (HFSR)] [see Adverse Reactions (6.1)] • Grade 2 If no improvement within 2 weeks, withhold BRAFTOVI until Grade 0-1.
 Resume at same dose. • Grade 3 Withhold BRAFTOVI until Grade 0-1.
-Resume at same dose if first occurrence or reduce dose if recurrent. • Grade 4 Permanently discontinue BRAFTOVI.
-Other Adverse Reactions (including Hen norrhage [see Warnings and Precautions (5.3)] and HFSR) b Recurrent Grade 2 or First occurrence of any Grade 3 Withhold BRAFTOVI for up to 4 weeks.
-If improves to Grade 0-1 or to pretreatment/baseline level, resume at reduced dose.
-If no improvement, permanently discontinue BRAFTOVI. • First occurrence of any Grade 4 Permanently discontinue BRAFTOVI or Withhold BRAFTOVI for up to 4 weeks. • If improves to Grade 0-1 or to pretreatment/baseline level, then resume at reduced dose. • If no improvement, permanently discontinue BRAFTOVI.
-Recurrent Grade 3 Consider permanently discontinuing BRAFTOVI.
+Resume at same dose if first occurrence or reduce dose if recurrent.
+Grade 4 Permanently discontinue BRAFTOVI.
+Other Adverse Reactions (including Hemore Reactions (6.1)] ^b orrhage) [see Warnings and Precautions (5)] and HFSR [see Adverse Recurrent Grade 2 or First occurrence of any Grade 3 Withhold BRAFTOVI for up to 4 weeks. • If improves to Grade 0-1 or to pretreatment/baseline level, resume at reduced dose. • If no improvement, permanently discontinue BRAFTOVI.

+Severity of Adverse Reaction ^a Dose Modification for BRAFTOVI First occurrence of any Grade 4 Permanently discontinue BRAFTOVI or Withhold BRAFTOVI for up to 4 weeks. • If improves to Grade 0-1 or to pretreatment/baseline level, then resume at reduced dose. • If no improvement, permanently discontinue BRAFTOVI. • Recurrent Grade 3 Consider permanently discontinuing BRAFTOVI.
 Recurrent Grade 4 Permanently discontinue BRAFTOVI.

-&lt;sup>a National Cancer Institute Common Terminology Criteria for Adverse Events (NCI CTCAE) version 4.03.
+a.
+National Cancer Institute Common Terminology Criteria for Adverse Events (NCI CTCAE) version 4.03.